matdave/gcalparser/core/components/gcalparser/docs/readme.txt

 Add a Calendar V3 API key, https://console.developers.google.com/, to `gcalparser.key` system setting to get started.

 Call the snippet uncached, or with pdoPage, to get a list of upcoming events from a specified public Google calendar.
+Additionally, you can use commas to separate multiple calendars.

 E.g. gcalparser
 ```$xslt